ArK671/3D-Printers-Instructions---Human-Robotics-Lab/README.md

 ### Loading and Unloading Filament

-1. To load filament into the printer, first place the filament spool into the filament dryer.
-After guiding the filament through the dryer's designated exit, gently push it through the transparent tube ,attached to the printer, until it reaches the extruder.
+1. To load filament into the printer, first place the filament spool on the spool holder.
+Then, gently push the filament through the transparent tube ,attached to the printer, until it reaches the extruder.

 1. On the printer's touchscreen, select **Filament**, then choose **Load Filament**.
 You will be prompted to specify the filament type—select either PLA or TPU, depending on what you are using.